Finnish Workers' Sports Federation: Early years

 After the 1918 Finnish Civil War, the Finnish Gymnastics and Sports Federation (SVUL) dismissed all clubs and athletes who had participated the war on the Red side.
 On 26 January 1919, 56 labour movement related clubs founded the new workers' sports central association Finnish Workers' Sports Federation (Suomen Työväen Urheiluliitto, TUL).
 During the first year, a 78 newly established clubs joined the federation, and by the end of 1919, TUL had about 10,000 members.
 In the next decade, the number rose up to 450 clubs with approximately 35,000 individual members.

 The establishment of TUL led into a dispersion in the Finnish sports as there was no cooperation between TUL and SVUL.
 Both associations created their own practise and competition systems, the Finnish championship titles were decided by SVUL athletes as TUL had own championships.
-Also the Finnish national teams were composed of SVUL athletes only.
+Also the Finland national teams were composed only of SVUL athletes.
 In 1920, TUL was a founding member of the Socialist Workers' Sport International and later had also relations with the Red Sport International.
 Instead of the ″bourgeoise″ Olympic Games, the TUL athletes participated the Workers' Olympiads and the Spartakiads.
 In 1921, TUL sent a team to the Workers' Sports Festival in Prague, and in September 1922, the Finnish Workers' Sports Federation football team toured Soviet Russia.
 This was also the first international contact for Soviet sports after the 1917 October Revolution.